Isabella Robusto

-Isabella Robusto (born November 4, 2004) is an American professional stock car racing driver who last competed full-time in the ARCA Menards Series, and part-time in the ARCA Menards Series East and ARCA Menards Series West, driving the No. 55 Toyota Camry for Venturini Motorsports.
+Isabella Robusto (born November 4, 2004) is an American professional stock car racing driver who currently competes full-time in the ARCA Menards Series, and part-time in the ARCA Menards Series East and ARCA Menards Series West, driving the No. 55 Toyota Camry for Nitro Motorsports.
 She has been in the TD2 driver development program system since 2021 and was a part of the Drive for Diversity program with Rev Racing from 2016 to 2021 which made her the longest lasting member of the program to date.

 Racing career

 Early career

-Robusto started off her career in 2010, racing Go-Karts with her brother Will.
-In 2013, at the age of 8, she began racing Bandolero's at the Charlotte Motor Speedway, then in 2016 she would move up to Legend Cars and scored the Young Lions division title for the state of South Carolina.
-In 2018 she would become the first female to ever win a national qualifier race in Legend Car competition.
+Robusto started her career in 2010, racing Go-Karts with her brother Will.
+In 2013, at the age of eight, she began racing Bandolero's at the Charlotte Motor Speedway, then in 2016 moved up to Legend Cars and scored the Young Lions division title for the state of South Carolina.
+In 2018, she would become the first female to win a national qualifier race in Legend Car competition.

 Late Model Stock Cars

-In 2020, Robusto started running in Late Model Stock Cars for Rev Racing with the NASCAR Advance Auto Parts Weekly Series on part-time basis where she would score six top-fives and fourteen top-tens.
-For 2021 she would return and score five top-fives and eight top-ten's as well as a pole.
+In 2020, Robusto started running in Late Model Stock Cars for Rev Racing with the NASCAR Advance Auto Parts Weekly Series on part-time basis where she scored six top-fives and fourteen top-tens.
+For 2021, she returned and scored five top-fives and eight top-ten's as well as a pole position.

-At the very end of 2021 and heading into 2022, Robusto joined the TD2 driver development program in the No. 55 for Lee Faulk Racing.
+At the end of 2021 and heading into 2022, Robusto joined the TD2 driver development program in the No. 55 for Lee Faulk Racing.
 She took part in 37 events, where she would score two wins, three poles, ten top-fives, and over 30 top-tens.
-She also raced all the way from 30th to third in the South Carolina 400, having to hold off drivers such as Dale Earnhardt Jr. and Bryant Barnhill.
+She also raced from 30th to third in the South Carolina 400, having to hold off drivers such as Dale Earnhardt Jr. and Bryant Barnhill.

 ARCA Menards Series

 2023

 On January 18, 2023, it was announced Robusto would run part-time in the ARCA Menards Series and ARCA Menards Series East in 2023.
-Her first scheduled race was Nashville in May, however she was injured and sustained a concussion in a last lap crash at Hickory Motor Speedway just a week prior and was replaced by fellow TD2 driver Giovanni Ruggiero.
+Her first scheduled race was at the Nashville in May, but she was injured with a concussion in a last lap crash at Hickory Motor Speedway just a week prior and was replaced by fellow TD2 driver Giovanni Ruggiero.